Chalarangelo/30-seconds-of-code/blog_posts/javascript-naming-conventions.md

 - Names are case-sensitive, lowercase and uppercase are different.
 - Start class names with a capital letter, use `PascalCase` for names.
-- Use descriptive names, explaining the funcionality of the class.
+- Use descriptive names, explaining the functionality of the class.
 - Components, which are used in frontend frameworks follow the same rules.

 ### Private